-Students should consult with the program coordinator and the Office of Global Education to determine suitable opportunities for off-campus study.
+Students should consult with the program coordinator and the Center for Global Study and Engagement to determine suitable opportunities for off-campus study.
 For students taking Arabic, Dickinson has a Partner Program with the American University in Cairo.
 For students taking Modern Hebrew, Dickinson has a Partner Program with the Jewish Theological Seminary in New York City.